emhgit/usaco-guide-next/docs/MIGRATION.md

 **Note**

-All static files have been moved to the [/public/](../public/) directory because Next.js can only serve static files from there.
+All static files (e.g., images, videos, etc.) have been moved to the [/public/](../public/) directory because Next.js can only serve static files from there.
 The [migrate-imports.cjs](../scripts/migrate-imports.cjs) script was used to update all relative imports to absolute imports in the [/content/](../content/) and [/solutions/](../solutions/) directories.

 ## Performance & Quality Benchmarking Plan